Powerlearnproject/se-assignment-2-introduction-to-software-engineering-linahnti/README.md

 Software Development Life Cycle (SDLC):

-It ia a methodology that defines design, development, and testing the entire process of software development step by step.
+It is a methodology that defines design, development, and testing the entire process of software development step by step.
 It simply outlines the whole process of developing a software system.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: